Dr-Eberle-Zentrum/AI-supported-coding-in-RStudio/episodes/where-ai-support.md

     - **optimization support**: AI helps improve code performance, suggesting optimizations, refactoring, or resource management techniques.
 - **Data Processing Support**: AI assists in cleaning, transforming, and preparing data for analysis.
   - i.e. AI is used as a tool within data processing pipelines.
-  - e.g. we will use the `ellmer` R package later in this course for AI-supported data cleaning.
+  - e.g. we will use the `ellmer` R package later in this course for AI-supported data generation.
 - **Project Management Support**
   - AI aids in organizing tasks, tracking progress, and managing timelines.
   - i.e. AI is used as a tool within project management software